UBC-MDS/forest-fire-area-prediction/README.md

 ## Usage

-**WINDOW USERS:** The current work flow does not work on Windows.
-We are looking into fixing the issue.
+**WINDOWS USERS:** The current work flow might not work on Windows due to a dependency support issue not in our control.
+This will be resolved in the next milestone with Docker containers.

 To replicate our analysis install the dependencies that are listed below.
 Alternatively, you can create and activate a conda environment with all the dependencies using the following `conda` command.